 Weight, Reps & Sets

-You’ll know already that the first workout of your session is when your muscles are at their strongest and you’re at your freshest with solid energy levels.
+You’ll know already that the start of your session is when your muscles are at their strongest and you’re at your freshest.
 That said, start your workout with heavy sets (3-5) and low reps (3-5) so that you initially overload your muscle fibres.
-After, in the same session, increase the reps and lower the weight.
-End the session with high reps (15-25).
+After, in the same session, increase the reps and lower the weight, and end the session with high reps (15-25).

-The following are isolating exercise that focuses purely on your calf muscles:
+The following are isolation exercises that focus purely on your calf muscles:

 While standing tall, press up onto your toes and pause for one second, tensing your calves.
 You can do this exercise without weight, or you can hold dumbbells by your side or use a Smith machine for weight and stability.